cowenowner/mbl_mouse_2024/README.md

 # FUN EXCITING DEMOS!!!
 How to run Abhi's demo on how to analyze brain oscillations associated with Parkinson's disease and levodopa-induced dyskinesia.

+1. Open the MATLAB icon named Abhi_Demo: This will load the paths you will need to run the demo.
+2. Open the script called Demo_NSB: You can do this by typing "edit Demo_NSB" on the command line or double click on the matlab file that can be found here C:\Users\Administrator\Documents\GitHub\mbl_mouse_2023\LID_Ketamine_String_Pulling-master
+3. Change the current folder (the top left window in MATLAB most of the time) by clicking on the icon that looks like a folder with a little green arrow (right above the current folder).
+Change the current folder to the data directory which is: E:\Data_Demo_Abhi\09
+4. Now just run the Demo_NSB script(Green arrow or command line))!
+It will generate some figures showing dyskinesia associated and ketamien associated oscillations in the spectrogram and power spectral density figures.